 Bottom line: a leaky hot tub filled with a dark tea and an unwieldy cover wasn’t what I had planned to build.
 In my darkest moments after reaching this conclusion, I envisioned a large bonfire of very expensive, milled cedar boards.

-Post-Mortem Analysis of a Do-It-Yourself Cedar Hot Tub
+Post-Mortem Analysis of the Build a Cedar Hot Tub Project

 I decided against the drama of a hot tub pyre.
 Instead, I tried to first understand why my construction had failed and then to investigate remedies.
 The hot tub cover can be attributed to a bad design.
 Even as light as cedar is, a five-foot diameter cover of 1×6″ cedar still weighs a lot, and it is very cumbersome to move.
 A hinged cover might have been an improvement, but still not ideal.
 Plus, the overall insulation value was too low.
 It had to go.